thmsrmbld/terminal-ahumanfuture/src/posts/6-babe-i-been-trying-to-make-a-change.md

 than not, they turn up warm from the oven.
 It is fantastic bread made by a gifted and skilled human being who makes one thing and really cares about that thing being outstanding.

-The poison installed in my brain by a decade of reading about Silicon Valley always thinks 'this is a business that can never scale' and it's like well yes that is the fucking point.
+The poisonous tumour installed in my brain by a decade of reading about Silicon Valley always thinks 'this is a business that can never scale' and it's like well yes that is the fucking point actually.

 It is curious that in 2025 in the United Kingdom it somehow feels like some sort of act of radical localism to buy a food item with a 30,000 year history made by a business that is not currently